Piwigo/Piwigo/include/smarty/docs/designers/language-builtin-functions/language-function-setfilter.md

 The filter can be:

 - A variable filter plugin specified by it\'s name.

--   A modidier specified by it\'s name and optional additional parameter.
+- A modifier specified by it\'s name and optional additional parameter.

 `{setfilter}...{/setfilter}` blocks can be nested.
 The filter definition of inner blocks does replace the definition of the outer block.